kartonfarkas/api_docs/source/suite/get_started/api_demo.rst

 Check the Response
 ^^^^^^^^^^^^^^^^^^

-The response of your request always appears on the bottom of the page, so after sending a request, you might need to scroll down to see the response.
+The response of your request always appears on the bottom of the page, so after sending a request, don't forget that you might need to scroll down to see the response.

 .. note::

-   If the Suite API is not available or the URL is invalid, the last response will be displayed rather than an error message.
+   If the Suite API is not available or the URL is invalid, the last successful response will be displayed rather than an error message.

 Check the Request
 ^^^^^^^^^^^^^^^^^

-Above the tab bar, you can see the request sent to the Suite API.
-With the aid of this, you can assemble your request URI by simply concatenating this request to your API URL.
+Above the tab bar, you can see the language availability request sent to the Suite API.
+With the aid of this, you can assemble your request URI by simply concatenating this request with your API URL.
 For example, if your Suite API environment URL is:

 * https://suite5.emarsys.net/api/v2/
    and the request which appeared on the API-demo after you sent a contact ID check request is: